thelfer/mfem-mgis/docs/paper/joss/paper.md

 `Mechanics` supports arbitrary small strain and finite strain behaviours.

-Internally, the `addBehaviourIntegrator` method calls an abstract factory which instanciates a `BehaviourIntegrator` dedicated to the kind of behaviour selected by the user (small or finite strain) and the modelling hypothesis declared by the problem (plane strain, plane stress, tridimensional, etc.).
+Internally, the `addBehaviourIntegrator` method calls an abstract factory which instantiates a `BehaviourIntegrator` dedicated to the kind of behaviour selected by the user (small or finite strain) and the modelling hypothesis declared by the problem (plane strain, plane stress, tridimensional, etc.).